-Under Michigan law, the involuntary manslaughter charge filed against the parents can be pursued if authorities believe someone contributed to a situation where there was a high chance of harm or death.
+It wasn’t immediately known if the Crumbleys have lawyers who could comment on the involuntary manslaughter charges.
+Under Michigan law, the charge can be pursued if prosecutors believe someone contributed to a situation where harm or death was high.

 Parents in the U.S. are rarely charged in school shootings involving their children, even as most minors get guns from a parent or relative’s house, according to experts.

 White reported from Detroit.
-Associated Press journalist Mike Householder in Detroit and David Eggert in Lansing, Mich., also contributed to this report.
+Associated Press journalist Mike Householder in Detroit also contributed to this report.